flutter/flutter/docs/platforms/darwin/Swift-Package-Manager.md

 3. Click the `+` button
 4. Click the `Add Local...` button on the bottom of the dialog that opens
-5. Navigate to `your_app/ios/Flutter/ephemeral/Packages/FlutterGeneratedPluginSwiftPackage` and click `Add Package` button
+5. Navigate to `your_app/ios/Flutter/ephemeral/Packages/FlutterGeneratedPluginSwiftPackage` and click the `Add Package` button
-6. Ensure it is added to the Runner Target and click `Add Package` button
+6. Ensure it is added to the `Runner` target and click the `Add Package` button

 ![Screenshot 2024-04-05 at 10 17 21 AM](https://github.com/flutter/flutter/assets/15619084/b5bf410d-c0d4-47b0-b84c-2738002e97d4)